FrankHYB/CSE-3241-SQL/Manual.md

     - `Id` : The id of this publisher, primary key for this entity, stored as `INTEGER`.
     - `Name` : The name of this publisher, stored as `VARCHAR` with maximum length of 100.
 - BOOK_AUTHOR
+  - Entity for the relationship between a book and an author.
+  - Explanation of attributes:
+    - `Book_ISBN` : The ISBN of the book.
+    - `Author_Id` : The id of the author.
+    - This entity is uniquely identified by both `Book_ISBN` and `Author_Id`.
 - BOOK_CATEGORY
+  - Entity for the relationship between a book and a category.
+  - Explanation of attributes:
+    - `Book_ISBN` : The OSBN of the book.
+    - `Category_Id` : The id of the category.
+    - This entity is uniquely identified by both `Book_ISBN` and `Category_Id`.
 - BOOK_PUBLISHER
+  - Entity for the relationship between a book and a publisher.
+  - Explanation of attributes:
+    - `Book_ISBN` : The OSBN of the book.
+    - `Publisher_Id` : The id of the publisher.
+    - This entity is uniquely identified by both `Book_ISBN` and `Publisher_Id`.
 - CUSTOMER
   - Entity for a customer in real life.
   - Explanation of attributes: